Blog-Reference and Blog-Reference on Apr 8 adapted to context

 Obviously, this axiom set contains three NONENTITIES: (i) constrained optimization (HC2), (ii) rational expectations (HC4), (iii) equilibrium (HC5).
 Every theory/model that contains a NONENTITY is a priori false.
-By consequence, General Equilibrium Theory of the Arrow-Debreu type and its offspring until DSGE/RBC/New Keynesianism is scientifically worthless.
+By consequence, the General Equilibrium Theory of the Arrow-Debreu type and its offspring down to DSGE/RBC/New Keynesianism is scientifically worthless.

 Related 'Where economics went wrong' and 'Economics is NOT a misunderstanding but cargo cultic crap' and 'Modern macro moronism' and 'There is no scientific elite in economics' and 'Note on Lars Syll on Axiomatization' and 'Economists ― medics or barber-surgeons?' and 'Microfoundations are dead for 150+ years: high time t.o move on' and 'Show first your economic axioms or get out of the discussion' and 'The Logical Interface Between Objective Macrofoundations and Subjective Valuations' and cross-references Axiomatization and cross-references Paradigm Shift

 You say: “You appear to be unaware of the great John Stuart Mill’s wisdom about the nature of axioms.”